 Often, the type of genetic testing that's done and the specific genes being tested dictate whether testing in a research setting is possible.
 Research labs tend to perform free and anonymous testing.
 But they may provide limited results or require multiple family members to participate.
-In addition, testing results may not be available for many months or years, and sometimes they're not available at all.
+In addition, test results may not be available for many months or years, and sometimes they're not available at all.

 Because different types of genetic abnormalities are detected by different test methodologies, it is important to be aware of the technical test type being performed.
 Gene sequencing detects the majority of genetic mutations.
 However, this test method cannot detect large mutations or genetic rearrangements that may occur within the genes.
 Therefore, testing the genes for large-scale mutations is also recommended.
 Most laboratories offering testing will perform both types of tests at the same time.
 If your testing was done in the past, it is possible screening for large-scale mutations was not performed.
 Inquire with the physician or genetic counselor who ordered testing to confirm what types of testing were completed and whether you may be eligible for any additional testing.

 Find out if your insurance plan will cover genetic testing — many insurance plans do.
-The 2008 Genetic Information Nondiscrimination Act protects against discrimination by insurance plans based on an individual’s genetic information.
+The 2008 Genetic Information Nondiscrimination Act (GINA) protects against discrimination by health insurance plans based on an individual’s genetic information.
 However, if you're still concerned about your privacy, you may pay for the testing yourself and submit your blood sample under a code number or an assumed name.
 If you opt for the latter, choose a name you can remember easily — and stick to it.
-In addition, this law does not extend to life insurance, so securing life insurance coverage prior to genetic testing is suggested.
+In addition, GINA does not extend to life insurance, so securing life insurance coverage prior to genetic testing is suggested.